 Method 3: Right-clicking to move objects

 This is a little more complicated.
-To move objects using the Chromebook touchpad, you can’t just hold down.
-You have to combine right and left clicks instead.
+To move objects using the Chromebook touchpad, you have to combine right and left clicks.
 First, tap the pad while hovering over the object, but keep your finger held lightly down on the pad.
-Then, with your second finger, tap down and move that second finger across the pad to move the object.
+Then, with your second finger, tap down and move it across the pad to move the object.

 If in doubt, switch it off